Tips and Tricks for Scientists

 Ever wanted to connect with scientists at conferences but don’t know how to approach them?
 Find out how speed networking could help!

 Giving a presentation but not sure where to begin?
-Julian Rayner from the Wellcome Trust Sanger Institute has plenty of tips to help get you on your way!
+Julian Rayner from the Wellcome Trust Sanger Institute has tips to help get you on your way!